signaldatascience/R-curriculum/assignments/3-advanced-topics/algorithms/basic-algorithms.md

 author: Signal Data Science
 ---

 This lesson consists of a collection of standard algorithmic questions.
 The material below is likely to show up on programming-focused interviews, so study it well!
+These problems can be completed in both R and Python.

 If you are completing this assignment in **Python**, consider working in an [IPython notebook](https://ipython.org/).
 Once you're comfortable with basic Python syntax, try to use [list comprehensions](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) to simplify your code as much as possible.